-Article 8 of the investment code stipulates there is to be no discrimination against US foreign investors.
-However, in order for any foreign investor to benefit from the exemptions provided for by the investment code, they are required to submit a request to the General Directorate for the Promotion of the Private Sector.
+Article 8 of the investment code stipulates that there is to be no discrimination against foreign investors.
+For any foreign investor to benefit from the exemptions provided for by the investment code, it is required to submit a request to the General Directorate for the Promotion of the Private Sector.

 Limits on Foreign Control and Right to Private Ownership and Establishment

 Burkina Faso is a member of the Organization for the Harmonization of Corporate Law in Africa (OHCLA).
 All the Uniform Acts enacted by this organization are applicable in the country.
-Regarding business structures, OHCLA allows most forms of companies admissible under French business law, including: public corporations, limited liability companies, limited share partnerships, sole proprietorships, subsidiaries, and affiliates of foreign enterprises.
-With each scheme, there is a corresponding set of related preferences, duty exceptions, corporate tax exemptions, and operation-related taxes.
+Regarding business structures, OHCLA allows most forms of companies admissible under French business law, namely public corporations, limited liability companies, limited share partnerships, sole proprietorships, subsidiaries, and affiliates of foreign enterprises.
+Each kind of company has a corresponding set of related preferences, duty exceptions, corporate tax exemptions, and operation-related taxes.

 From 1995 to 2018, Law 062-95, which was amended several times, governed investments in Burkina Faso.
-However, in order to adapt this code to the new exigencies of the world economy and to respond to the fierce competition between states to attract foreign investment, the National Assembly adopted a new Investment Code by Law 038 on October 30, 2018.
-It replaces Law 062-95 of December 14, 1995, which had several shortcomings, including the non-coverage of investments in renewable energies and hydraulics.
+However, to adapt this code to the new exigencies of the world economy and to respond to the fierce competition between states to attract foreign investment, the National Assembly adopted a new Investment Code (Law 038) on October 30, 2018.
+It replaces Law 062-95 of December 14, 1995, which had several shortcomings, including the non-coverage of investments in renewable energies and other energy sources.
 According to Article 5 of the Investment Code, certain sectors of activity may be subject to restrictions on foreign direct investment.
 Foreign companies wishing to invest in these sectors must follow a specific procedure specified by decree.
-Burkina Faso has not established a procedure to scrutinize foreign direct investment.
+However, Burkina Faso has not yet established a procedure to scrutinize foreign direct investment.
 Under the investment code, all personal and legal entities lawfully established in Burkina Faso, both local and foreign, are entitled to the following rights: fixed property; forest and industrial rights; concessions; administrative authorizations; access to permits; and participation in government procurement process.

-The investment code establishes a special tax and customs regime for investment agreements signed by the state with large investors (between 100,000,000 FCFA and 1,000,000,000 FCFA).
+The Investment Code establishes a special tax and customs regime for investment agreements signed by the state with large investors—from approximately US$ 162,000 (100,000,000 FCFA) to $1.62 million (1,000,000,000 FCFA).
 This scheme provides significant tax benefits.
 U.S. investors are not specifically targeted regarding ownership or control mechanisms.

 Other Investment Policy Reviews